Portsmouth Gaseous Diffusion Plant: Decontamination & decommissioning, and ongoing cleanup

+would contaminate the ancient aquifer which reaches from Virginia to Indiana.

 On June 27, 2005, the DOE awarded a contract to LATA/Parallax Portsmouth LLC (LPP), the first small-business contract by the DOE at the Portsmouth site.
 As part of the environmental remediation of the site, LPP removed 31 facilities, including an 18-acre switchyard complex that included 160 towers, 18 large transformers, 10 synchronous condensers, two switch houses, one two-story control room and numerous other structures.
 LPP's contract was extended as part of the American Recovery and Reinvestment Act of 2009 (ARRA) stimulus project, with their contract ending on March 29, 2011.

 In 2008, a large project was completed to remove 7,640 ST of scrap material by shearing and disposing of 382 old process equipment converter shells.
 Between 2003 and 2010, more than 59,500 m3 of legacy waste was removed from the site.

 In September 2010, the DOE awarded the $1.2 billion follow-up contract to Fluor-B&W Portsmouth LLC, which continues to serve as the prime D&D contractor as of the early 2020s.